Order of Glory (Tunisia): Background information

 This order could be awarded to people of French nationality, cities (like Verdun), and other notable foreigners with some connection to Tunisia.
-It was given by the bey of Tunis on a proposal from the chief vizier for Tunisian subjects and, in all the other cases, on a proposal from the resident general of France (which occupies de facto the post of Foreign Minister of Tunisia).
-Although the resident general has a quota, this last remains about it always the large Master.
+It was given by the bey of Tunis on a proposal from the chief vizier for Tunisian subjects and, in all the other cases, on a proposal from the resident general of France (who served as the de facto Foreign Minister of Tunisia).
+Although the resident general had a quota, this last remains about it always the large Master.
 Each bey having put his monogram on the center of the decoration, it is possible to determine the approximate award date of each order.

 Examples of the decoration

 The typical decoration is manufactured from solid silver with green and red enameled rays for some classes.
 The reverse of the decoration as well as the bow and suspension ring may have jeweler, date, and acceptance markings.
 These particular decorations (second model) were awarded by Ali Muddat ibn al-Husayn Bey (1882–1902).

-JM Abdul Aziz seen wears the Commander around his neck.
+JM Abdul Aziz wears the Commander around his neck.